Fen Ditton: Churches

-The Church of England church of St Mary The Virgin was built in the twelfth century.
+The Church of England parish church of St Mary The Virgin was built in the 12th century.
 Made from Barnack stone and rubble with clunch and limestone dressings, it consists of a chancel, nave, north and south aisles, a south porch, and west tower.
-Some original twelfth century masonry survives, and the tower dates from the thirteenth century.
+Some original 12th-century masonry survives, and the tower dates from the 13th century.
+It is topped by a weather vane in the form of a rowing eight.

 The Roman Catholic church of St Vincent de Paule is located on Ditton Lane.
 It is a timber building, clad with corrugated iron, and as a pre-fabricated building has resided in multiple sites (as a makeshift hospital, a club and a hall) until being set up as a church in its current location in 1958.
 The church has a regular attendance of around 80 people.
 Although on Ditton Lane, and a short distance from the village, this church is actually within the City of Cambridge, not Fen Ditton.